Leadwerks/Benchmarks/README.md

 This test evaluates the general speed of dynamic point light rendering in each engine.
 Ultra Engine is using a forward renderer, but this is not a pure forward vs. deferred test.
 GPU utilization and framerate are higher in Ultra Engine, so I attribute this to our rendering code.

-Originally I wanted to create a test of shadow map update speed, but it seems that Unity staggers the shadow map updates so only a limited number (probably one) get updated each frame.
-This can cause a jittery appearance in shadows, but it's a viable solution if your application is constrained by the shadow map rendering speed.
-Unfortunately I could not find a way to disable this, so I could not do a direct comparison between the two engines.

 ### Unique Geometry ###